Delays in probate

 If you're concerned about probate delays or are waiting for an estate to be distributed, you may wish to:

-1. Ask the executor for a clear update on where the probate application stands
+1. People often ask the executor for a clear update on where the probate application stands.

-2. Request a timeline for the next steps and expected completion date
+2. People often request a timeline for the next steps and expected completion date.

-3. Gather documents that might help speed things up (like property valuations or bank statements)
+3. People often gather documents that might assist the process, such as property valuations or bank statements.

-4. Understand your rights as a beneficiary and what you can reasonably expect
+4. People often seek to understand their rights as a beneficiary and what can reasonably be expected.

-5. Consider whether mediation could help if there are disputes affecting progress
+5. People often consider whether mediation could assist where there are disputes affecting progress.

-6. Document all communication with the executor in case questions arise later
+6. People often keep a record of communication with the executor in case questions arise later.

-7. Consider speaking with a legal professional if delays seem unreasonable or harmful
+7. Speaking with a legal professional is an approach people often take where delays seem unreasonable or harmful.

 How LawConnect can help